-Archis A. Parasharami, a litigation partner in Mayer Brown’s Washington DC office, is a co-leader of the firm’s Consumer Litigation & Class Actions practice, recently named by Law360 as a class action group of the year.
+Archis A. Parasharami, a litigation partner in Mayer Brown’s Washington DC and Northern California offices, co-leads the DC office’s Litigation practice and the firm’s Class Actions practice, recently named by Law360 as a class action group of the year.
 He also is a member of the firm’s Supreme Court & Appellate practice.

 Archis frequently speaks on developments in the class action arena, and has been quoted on a number of occasions in the National Law Journal, Corporate Counsel, and the Wall Street Journal Law Blog.
 He is a co-editor of Class Defense, the firm’s blog on key issues affecting class action law and policy.